codedownio/sandwich/sandwich-site/docs/contexts.md

   introduceDatabase databaseTest2
 ```

-Either way, the type system will make sure your tests have the contexts they need.
+Either way, the type system ensures that your tests have the contexts they need.

 ## Contexts depending on other contexts